shaunbloom/dockerized-react-site/README.md

 # dockerized-react-site
-Exercise to create a docker image that will pull a react site's src code from a git repository, build it in the image and serve it over localhost from the container.
+Exercise to create a docker image that will pull a react site's src code from a git repository, install all needed packages to build and run it and then build and compile the src for the site directly in the image.
+At this point you can run a container on port 80 based off the image just built called "dockerized-react-site".
+Navigating to http://localhost should bring up the react site completely functional.

 - Run docker client